TimSnaith/OnePoint-API-Documentation/Message.md

 The Message API's allow you to send SMS messages acrosas a global network.

 ### Lookup
+Lookup a number on the network to see whether it is reachable and whether it is a mobile number.
 ```
 URL: https://api.1pt.mobi/gateway/api/Message/Lookup?number={number}
 Method: GET